While our website displays a large range of dining tables that we've made previously,

 and detailed instructions on what to do in the event of scratches.

 The oil and wax finish on our dining tables is designed to be "family

 friendly."
 Click here to read more on this

 Although the oil and wax is our preferred finish for a table that will be

 subjected to everyday use, we understand that it might not suit everyone.

-require no maintenance, then by all means, we can provide a high quality, durable
+require no maintenance, then by all means, we can provide a high quality,

-There are a number of different lacquers being used in the market, but
+There are a number of different lacquers being used in the market, put

 simply, they fall into two categories; single pack lacquers and two pack